Younisprogramming/converts-numbers-to-arabic-word/README.md

 # converts-numbers-i
-This code converts numbers into play words.
+This code converts numbers to arabic word.